Mendhak / Code

 Sigstore’s suite of tools does a lot of things.
 Its overall goal is to improve the software supply chain.
 I think at least in terms of CI/CD, it is something worth looking at, for blobs at least.
 It does feel like a good approach to signing.
 Short lived certificates are generated, signs the thing it needs to sign, and records the activity in a transparency log.

-It still feels quite rough in many areas; some of the documentation feels like it’s written for someone already familiar with sigstore (and it took me a lot of searching to find answers to the questions I had), and there are a lot of things hidden or abstracted away, but this is also meant to be its strength.
+It still feels quite rough in many areas; some of the documentation feels like it’s written for someone already familiar with Sigstore (and it took me a lot of searching to find answers to the questions I had), and there are a lot of things hidden or abstracted away, but this is also meant to be its strength.
 To that end, I did find this useful page talking about how to do Cosign, the manual way.

 Finally, metadata discoverability feels poor.
 The ability to verify a bundle requires additional information which is difficult to discover and in some cases, even discovering that information isn’t enough.